-It was observed from the above table that out of total sample respondents, 56.66 per-cent were found to be male.
-With regard to age categorization 35.83% respondents were young followed by Old (33.33%) and Middle (30.83%) respectively.
+It was observed from the above table that out of the total sample respondents, 56.66 per-cent were found to be male.
+With regard to age categorization, 35.83% respondents were young followed by Old (33.33%) and Middle (30.83%) respectively.
 In the field of education it was observed that maximum (45%) number of respondents had gone to primary school followed by Illiterate i.e. 39.16 per-cent where as not a single person had been identified with graduation or above studies.
-54.16 per-cent of the respondents had medium family size where the family members varied up to 5 to 7 and only 15 per-cent had family members 8 and above .
-In the case of family type 61.66 per-cent had single family followed by 38.33 per-cent had joint family system .Apart from that it was found that majority of the respondents (34.16%) had the occupation of collecting Non Timber Forest Products (NTFPs) with other agricultural activities for their livelihood where as 10.83 per-cent had the occupation of collecting Non Timber Forest Products (NTFPs) with wage earners .
-56.66 per-cent tribal respondents were landless, only 7.5 per-cent respondents were having 1 acre to 2.5acre of land.
+About 54.16 per-cent of the respondents had medium family size where the family members varied up to 5 to 7 and only 15 per-cent had family members 8 and above .
+In the case of family type 61.66 per-cent had single family followed by 38.33 per-cent which had joint family system..Apart from that it was found that majority of the respondents (34.16%) had the occupation of collecting Non Timber Forest Products (NTFPs) with other agricultural activities for their livelihood where as 10.83 per-cent had the occupation of collecting Non Timber Forest Products (NTFPs) with wage earners .
+About 56.66 per-cent tribal respondents were landless, only 7.5 per-cent respondents were having 1 acre to 2.5acre of land.
 69.16 per-cent of the respondents had the annual income of up to 50,000 while only 2.5 per-cent have the annual income of above 1.5 Lakh.
 Majority (74.16%) of the respondents had low mass media exposure .
-Majority (70.83%) of the tribal people had the low assess to extension contact and majority (61.66%) of respondents had low risk bearing ability where as majority (77.5%) had low scientific orientation.
+Majority (70.83%) of the tribal people had low assess to extension contact and majority (61.66%) of respondents had low risk bearing ability where as majority (77.5%) had low scientific orientation.
 From above results , it was clear that education is still miles away from them.
-Their were no significant development on their annual income which might be due to lack of education, mass media exposure, extension contact, risk bearing ability and scientific orientation etc. They were mainly focusing on collection of NTFPs along with agricultural activities for their income and livelihood security.The finding of the study are partially corroborated with the findings of Venus, T. E. et.al., (2022)
+There were no significant development on their annual income which might be due to lack of education, mass media exposure, extension contact, risk bearing ability and scientific orientation etc. They were mainly focusing on collection of NTFPs along with agricultural activities for their income and livelihood security.The findings of the study are partially corroborated with the findings of Venus, T. E. et.al., (2022).

-The vulnerability of climate change for the last 10 years i.e 2013-14 to 2023-2024 in agricultural production , cattle milk production ,seasonal collection of Non Timber Forest Products(NTFPs) and biochar collection for which a comparative study with help of bar diagram are presented in Fig-2.
+The vulnerability of climate change for the last 10 years i.e 2013-2014 to 2023-2024 in agricultural production , cattle milk production ,seasonal collection of Non Timber Forest Products(NTFPs) and biochar collection in a comparative study with the help of a bar diagram is presented in Fig-2.

-The above comparative study on vulnerability of climate change depicted that there has been reduction of agricultural production 13.8 per-cent followed by cattle mil production 7 per-cent, seasonal collection of NTFPs products 38 per-cent and the collection of biochar was increased to 12 per-cent during the period 2023-24 as compared to 2013-14.The main reason behind decreasing of agricultural production, milk production as well as seasonal collection of NTFPs might be due to variation of temperature, on even rainfall, depletion of ground water , drying of natural water bodies and loss of grass lands for grazing animals.
+The above comparative study on vulnerability of climate change depicted that there has been reduction of agricultural production (13.8 per-cent) followed by cattle milk production (7 per-cent), seasonal collection of NTFPs products (38 per-cent) and the collection of biochar was increased to 12 per-cent during the period 2023-24 as compared to 2013-14.The main reason behind the decreasing of agricultural production, milk production as well as seasonal collection of NTFPs might be due to variation of temperature, on even rainfall, depletion of ground water , drying of natural water bodies and loss of grass lands for grazing animals.

 With regards to perceived causes of climate change, the major causes have been represented in line chart as shown in below Fig-3.